View Sumitomo Corporation's Sustainability : Biodiversity

 Under the Ambatovy EMS, we identified a number of priority areas, including flora and fauna habitats and marine ecosystems, and when developing, operating, and closing mines, we formulate management plans for business-related sites, such as plants and port facilities, and work according to those plans.
 For example, in developing the mining area, we created a buffer zone around the mining site of about 1,600 ha to ensure protection of wild animals.
 When trees are cut down to develop the mine site, felled trees are left on site for a while so that animals inhabiting these trees can move into the buffer zone.
 We also conduct ecosystem surveys jointly with international environmental NGOs.
 If endangered or other species that need to be protected are identified in such a survey, we adopt various programs designed to reduce impacts on ecosystems, for example, relocation of such species to a sanctuary and use of a fish farming system.

 Furthermore, as part of this biodiversity program, we are collaborating with governments, local communities, and conservation and development NGOs to apply the IFC and BBOP standards while also promoting a large-scale biodiversity offset program.
 This is an approach to mitigate impacts of the development on ecosystems by restoring or creating another ecosystem.
-Specific measures include the conservation of a forest area of 6,800 ha in the Ankerana area, which has an ecosystem similar to that of the development site of the project.
-In an attempt to offset the net loss of biodiversity, we have implemented measures to protect four conservation areas of more than 14,000 ha in total, equivalent to about nine times the affected areas, such as protection of areas near the mine site, tree replanting after the installation of pipelines, and tree replanting on the mine site after the closure of the mine.
+Specific measures include the conservation of a forest area of about 4,900 ha in the Ankerana area, which has an ecosystem similar to that of the development site of the project.
+In an attempt to offset the net loss of biodiversity, we have implemented measures to protect four conservation areas of almost 14,000 ha in total, equivalent to about nine times the affected areas, such as protection of areas near the mine site, tree replanting after the installation of pipelines, and tree replanting on the mine site after the closure of the mine.
 For this biodiversity program and its offsets, we are taking a comprehensive approach that controls not only the impact of businesses, but impacts received prior to them as well.

 Business and Biodiversity Offsets Program (BBOP) is an initiative to prepare international standards regarding biodiversity offsets, participated in by companies, governments, NGOs and other specialists.
 The BBOP initiative ended successfully and is now recognized as an international standard for biodiversity offsets that is also referred to by the Convention on Biological Diversity.
 The Ambatovy Project in Madagascar continues to comply with this standard while maintaining a balance between conserving biodiversity and the lives of local residents.